Amazon Tree Boa Natural History

-The average size of these snakes ranges from 5 foot to 6 and a half foot.
+The average size of these boas ranges from 5 foot to 6 and a half foot.
 Unlike many of the ground boas these snakes are very slim with a wide head.

 Habitat and Distribution